roman-milk/roman-milk.github.io/sorority-sub.md

- ****** Sorority Submission: A Spanking ****** bysilkstockingslover© SMACK!
+===

+SMACK!
 A third straight hand made contact with my right ass cheek as I let out another loud scream.
 Tears began to form as I struggled to speak.
 "Thank you, Amber, for-for-for spanking me."

  A sudden SMACK hit my right ass cheek again startling me as Jamie said, "Didn't Sister Beth say each thank you must be different?"